PierBusDev/GolangPierbook/readme.md

 fmt.Println(m.ID) // note we are indeed not calling anything like m.Employee.ID
 ```

-If the embedded field has methods or fields with the same name as the containing struct, we need to use the embedded field type to refer to them:
+If the embedded field has fields with the same name as the containing struct, we need to use the embedded field type to refer to them:

 ```go
 type Inner struct{